dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

     representation.put (some_value, count + 1)

-    (with the guarantee that the array’s capacity is at least count + 1).
+    (with the guarantee that the array's capacity is at least count + 1).
     **This side effect changes a value above the stack-significant section of the array; it can do no ill.**

     \- "Object-Oriented Software Construction" [#fnoosc]_ 2nd edition by Bertrand Meyer, chapter "23.1 SIDE EFFECTS IN FUNCTIONS :: Abstract state, concrete state"